 RECITUS LES and Student site: Once upon a time in the 1820s

-The Teacher’s guide, Extras, the Student Notebook and the Student Site pages are now available here on the Societies and Territories site.
+Teacher’s guide, Extras, the Student Notebook and the Student Site pages are now on the S and T site!.
 Go to page

 The Loyalists (A project with resources that could also apply to Cycle 2)